 Because it shows how much you care about them and these people live longer with you, just the product/service must be good.

-This type of CTA is helpful in product aware & most aware states.
+This type of CTA is helpful in product-aware and most-aware states.

-As people already in the buying stage, they most likely to take action by clicking your CTA. e.g., Add to my cart, etc.
+As people are already in the buying stage, they are most likely to take action by clicking your CTA. e.g., Add to my cart.

 Though marketing especially inbound is a customer-centered activity, you are the one who is providing that product/service.

-It’s not necessary to compromise always, especially on price, when you know your product worth it.
+It’s not necessary to compromise always, especially on price, when you know your product is worth it.

-Many big brands use this type, and it works well when you are the segment leader & has a monopoly. e.g., Add me to wait-list, etc.
+Many big brands use this type, and it works well when you are the segment leader & has a monopoly. e.g., Add me to the waitlist.

 7. Color Psychology Optimization

-Have you ever think of your landing page without colors?
+Have you ever thought of your landing page without colors?

-Understanding the color psychology helps a lot in improving conversions.
+Understanding color psychology helps a lot in improving conversions.

 Colors make a direct impact on the customer’s mind.
 Why do you think, most of the food brands use red?

-Every color makes a different impression on people’s mind & it depends on gender too.
+Every color makes a different impression on people’s minds & it depends on gender too.
 So by studying it, you can figure out what color scheme you should use.

-Another one is adding white space around CTA, form, etc. It makes that part easily visible and prompt people to take action.
+Another one is adding white space around CTA, form, etc. It makes that part easily visible and prompts people to take action.